COVID-19 Coronavirus Information

 - Students and staff who have been fully vaccinated against COVID-19 defined as 2 weeks or more following receipt of the second dose using a 2-dose series or receipt of one dose using a single-dose vaccine.

 Outbreak: The Macomb County Health Department defines an outbreak as three or more cases with a link by place and time indicating a shared exposure outside of a household.

 Contact Tracing: A strategy for slowing the spread of disease in which public health workers communicate with infectious people to identify their contacts.
 They then follow up with those contacts to provide guidance on how to quarantine themselves and what to do if they develop symptoms of disease.

 Close Contact: A person who was within 6 feet of an infected person for a total of 15 minutes or more over a 24-hour period with or without a mask.
 A person with COVID-19 is considered contagious starting 2 days (48 hours) before they started having symptoms.
 If they are asymptomatic, or never have symptoms, they are considered contagious starting 2 days (48 hours) before their COVID-19 test was performed.
 People may also be close contacts if they were somehow exposed to droplets from an infected person (sneezed or coughed on).

 Quarantine: The practice of keeping someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
-People in quarantine must stay home (usually 14 days), separate themselves from others, monitor their health, and follow directions from their state or local health department.
 Since close contacts are not yet known to be infected, the contacts to those contacts do not need to be in quarantine and do not need to be identified or contacted.